jigs1996/v7-docs/content/guides/basics/controllers.md

 // This file becomes unmanageable as routes grow
 ```

-With controllers, you organize handlers into reusable classes:
+With controllers, you organize handlers into reusable classes.

 ```ts title="start/routes.ts"
 import router from '@adonisjs/core/services/router'